-During the years ended June 30, 2021 and 2020, the Organization received 100% of its grant revenue from the following sources:
+During the years ended June 30, 2022 and 2021, the Organization received 100% of its grant revenue from the following sources:

-2021 2020 Neighborhood House Association for Head Start Program \$ 14,218,668 \$ 12,725,301 California Department of Education - State Preschool Program \$ 1,147,770 \$ 968,285 California Department of Education for Child and Adult Care Food Program \$ 7,567 \$ 515,732 San Diego County - Quality Preschool Initiative \$ 55,704 \$ 369,900
+2022 2021 Neighborhood House Association for Head Start Program \$ 15,032,983 \$ 14,218,668 California Department of Education - State Preschool Program \$ 1,149,496 \$ 1,147,770 California Department of Social Services (2022) and California Department of Education (2021) for Child and Adult Care Food Program \$ 335,802 \$ 7,567 San Diego County - Quality Preschool Initiative \$ 65,131 \$ 55,704 California Department of Social Services Child Care Licensed Facility Stabilization Stipend \$ 69,500 \$ -

-The California Department of Education - State Preschool Program, California Department of Education for Child and Adult Care Food Program, and San Diego County - Quality Preschool Initiative funds are for enhancing the established Head Start preschool program.
+The California Department of Education - State Preschool Program, California Department of Social Services (2022) and California Department of Education (2021) for Child and Adult Care Food Program, San Diego County - Quality Preschool Initiative, and California Department of Social Services Child Care Licensed Facility Stabilization Stipend funds are for enhancing the established Head Start preschool program.
+For the years ended June 30, 2022 and 2021, the Child and Adult Care Food Program funds were passed through from the federal government to the Organization by the California Department of Social Services and the California Department of Education, respectively.